nmwsharp/geometry-central/docs/docs/surface/algorithms/direction_fields.md

 ## Curvature-Aligned Direction Fields

-These routines compute smooth n-direction fields which align to the input surface's principle curvatures.
-Since the principle curvatures form a 4-direction field, these methods only generate 2-direction fields and 4-direction fields.
+These routines compute smooth n-direction fields which align to the input surface's principal curvatures.
+Since the principal curvatures form a 4-direction field, these methods only generate 2-direction fields and 4-direction fields.

 <figure>
   <img src="/media/direction_field_curvature.jpg"/>